SriHarshaHrn/Couchbase-Installation-and-configuration/README.md

  This will install required dependencies to your project to connect to couchbase.

- Now, go your config/app.php and add below lines under 'providers' section.
+ Now, go to your config/app.php and add below lines under 'providers' section.

  'providers' => [